compbiozurich/compbiozurich.github.io/docs/UZH-BIO390/learning-goals.md

 * common programming/analysis languages in bioinformatics and their preferred use
 * components of bioinformatics online resources

+##### Some Q & A (thanks to the providers of these questions)

+* _Progenetix use case_: In comparative genomic hybridization, in the case of an high copy number segment of DNA, more tumor DNA will hybridize to the metaphase chromosomes just because of higher likelihood?
+    - in essence, yes; it is a mix of higherlikelihood and therefore higher binding probability (it is actually hard for a given fragment to encounter the right place on the chromosome or array) w/ or w/o competition effects (latter when using normal reference DNA)
+* _CURIEs_: ...hierarchical coding systems where individual codes are represented as CURIEs - aren't they a type of URI rather then a "code"?
+    - CURIEs are universal identifiers (URIs) consisting of a public and a local part
+    - they are universal (like UUIDs) but unlike UUIDs (which can be anonymous) they are resolvable (_i.e._ the public part can be resolved to a URL where then the local part can be used to retrieve the resource)
+    - the "hierarchical coding systems" usually _don't_ use the CURIE _internally_ but only the private part; but using the complete CURIE _externally_ makes it unambiguous
+* _Progenetix use case_: In Progenetix one can *either* use the GA4GH-Beacon API to query (i.e., do information retrieval) *OR* use the _pgxRpi_ API to load the data into an analysis environment (i.e., for eventual knowledge extraction)?
+    - Not really.
+The _bycon_ software stack implements database access / middleware /
+      Beacon API instance.
+This (outward facing) API (compatible to the Beacon specification) can be accessed by various clients for data retrieval (e.g. the `beaconplus-web` or `progenetix-web` JavaScript front ends, manual http requests, Beacon aggregator services...).
+    - The `pgxRpi` itself is an API for the R environment, _i.e._ another client accessing the Beacon API.
+So here one gets `(DATA - Progenetix' Beacon API - pgxRpi API - R analysis environment`.

 #### Sequence Analysis

 * substitution matrices